MangelMaxime/Nacara/docs/content/plugins/highlight/treesitter.md

 one of the theme's [token classes](index.md#colours), the same ones TextMate produces.
 Recolour a token there and it changes everywhere, whichever highlighter drew it.

-To change what is captured rather than how it is coloured, point `queriesAt` at a `highlights.scm` of your own.
+To change what is captured, rather than how it is coloured, point `queriesAt` at a `highlights.scm` of your own.

 ## Options